-Candle fundraisers are your basic order taker fundraiser, but you need to do more than just show pictures of candles to make sales or maximize each oppoortunity.
-Showing samples will allow customers to sample the fragrances and dramatically boost your candle fundraiser’s results.
+Candle fundraisers are your basic order taker fundraiser, but you need to do more than just show pictures of candles to make sales.
+One of the best candle fundraiser ideas is to show samples because it allows customers to sample the fragrances which will dramatically boost your results.

 The basic concept is the same as all order taker fundraisers.
 You equip your sellers with a brochure, an order form, and a basic sales script.
 The only difference is carrying some samples of the best sellers.